fommil/fpmortals/manuscript/complete.md

 A>
 A> but this is verbose, clunky and bad style.
-If a function requires A> every input then it should make its requirement explicit, pushing the A> responsibility of dealing with optional parameters to its caller --- A> don't use `for` unless you need to.
+If a function requires A> every input then it should make its requirement explicit, pushing the A> responsibility of dealing with optional parameters to its caller.
 A>
 A> {lang="text"}
 A> ~~~~~~~~